The Five Essential Ingredients in Natural Mineral Makeup

 Ingredients to avoid in your makeup

-- Bismuth Oxychloride: This compound is synthetically manufactured, although it contains natural elements.
-Bismuth rarely occurs naturally, and is found in the Periodic Table as element Bi.
-Its chemical structure is similar to arsenic and it must go through various processes to ensure that it is safe for use on the skin.
-Because of its denseness, it has been known to make rosacea and/or acne worse by clogging pores.
+- Bismuth Oxychloride: This compound is synthetically manufactured, although it does contain some natural elements.
+It has been known to make rosacea and acne worse by clogging pores.
 It can also permanently enlarge pores.

 - Propylene Glycol: Propylene Glycol (PG) and ethylene glycol (EG) are both petroleum derivatives that act as solvents and wetting agents.
-They can penetrate the skin quite easily and weaken the cell structure.
-In fact, PG can get into your blood stream so fast, that it is recommended that factory workers avoid direct contact to prevent kidney, brain and liver complications.
+They can easily penetrate the skin and will weaken cell structure.
+PG can get into your blood stream so fast that factory workers are advised to avoid direct contact which can cause kidney, brain and liver problems.

-Dermatitis, nausea, gastro-intestinal disturbances and vomiting are among the side effects of chronic exposure to these compounds.
-Skin dehydration as well as chronic surface damage to the skin are more side effects that you want to avoid at all costs if you are trying to maintain healthy looking skin.
+Dermatitis, nausea, gastro-intestinal disturbances and vomiting are among the dreadful side effects of chronic exposure to these compounds.
+Skin dehydration as well as chronic surface damage are more side effects that you will want to avoid if you are trying to maintain healthy looking skin.

 - Talc: This mineral is similar to the carcinogen asbestos.
 Talc particles have been found in the lungs and ovaries of cancer victims.
 The frequent use of talc poses a strong risk of respiratory defects and lung cancer.
-In fact, studies in the 90s show that cosmetic-grade talc caused tumors in animal subjects.
+In fact, studies in the 1990s showed that cosmetic-grade talc caused tumours in animal subjects.